Starbucks faces key union organizing vote - KESQ

 “If we had petitioned for the whole district, they’d say the vote should be the whole state.
 If we petitioned for a vote for the whole state, they’d say the vote should be the whole nation,” said Richard Bensinger, an organizer for Starbucks Workers United and former national organizing director of the AFL-CIO.

 The National Labor Relations Board, which is conducting the election, has ruled that the vote should be only at the three stores, but Starbucks is appealing the decision.
-It is possible that appeal could stop the votes from being counted Thursday and that the ballots could be impounded as the appeal is considered.
-If the vote is approved, counting is scheduled to begin at 1 pm ET.
+It is possible that appeal could stop the votes from being counted Thursday and that the ballots could be impounded as the appeal is considered, but so far those appeals have failed.
+Assuming the process goes ahead as planned, counting is scheduled to begin at 1 pm ET.

 The-CNN-Wire